-Engagements selected for review included engagements performed under Government Auditing Standards, including compliance audits under the Single Audit Act and an audit of employee benefit plans.
+Engagements selected for review included engagements performed under Government Auditing Standards, including a compliance audit under the Single Audit Act and an audit of employee benefit plan.

 As part of our peer review, we considered reviews by regulatory entities as communicated by the firm, if applicable, in determining the nature and extent of our procedures.